How Many Super Bowls Have the Kansas City Chiefs Won?

 The Kansas City Chiefs advanced to the AFL-NFL Championship/Super Bowl 4 to take on the Minnesota Vikings.
 The Chiefs dominated the game, winning by a final score of 23-7 and capturing the organization’s first Super Bowl title.

 The Chiefs found regular-season success in the 1990s, reaching the playoffs seven times, but only advanced to the AFC championship once.
-Since the turn of the century, the club has advanced to the playoffs 10 times, including seven out of the last eight seasons.
+Since the turn of the century, the club has advanced to the playoffs 12 times, including the last eight seasons.

 Since 2018, when Patrick Mahomes became the full-time starting quarterback for Andy Reid and the Chiefs, the franchise has been on its most successful run dating back to the 1960s and its days in the AFL.
 In Mahomes’ first season under center, the club reached the AFC championship, losing to Tom Brady and the New England Patriots.